-In this article, Luke Elrath discusses the use of quick release mechanisms on rollators, knee scooters/walkers, and other mobility aids.
-His discussion provides an introduction to quick release operation and associated failures.
+This article discusses the use of quick release mechanisms on rollators, knee scooters/walkers, and other mobility aids, with an introduction to quick release operation and associated failures.

 Quick Releases Failures on Rollators, Knee Walkers, and other Mobility Aids

 A quick release (QR) is a device found on thousands medical walking aids, such as rollators, sold in the United States each year.
 Its function is to fix the foldable steering column in the upright position.
 The benefit of this feature is tool-free folding of the device for shipping and storage.
 The device consists of a threaded rod with a lever-actuated cam on one end.
 The tension that allows the quick release to safely stay closed is provided by the actual stretch of the threaded shaft.
 When the device is not adjusted properly failures can be caused by too little or too much tension:

 - If the QR is too loose it can come open while using, leading to the potential of a sudden loss of both the user’s support from the handlebars and the inability to control direction.
 Either of these situations can lead to a loss of control and a fall.